reswob10/HomeLabResources/README.md

 The [UK National Cyber Security Center](https://github.com/ukncsc/lme) has a great project for small/home offices to help them get started with logging.
 This can be used for home labs as well.
 Not a full SIEM solution, but a start.

+Offensive Security has a [great blog](https://www.offensive-security.com/offsec/tjnulls-guide-to-building-a-home-lab/)  with lots of details and links with a couple of videos [here](https://youtu.be/X3TyFji-jEw) and [here](https://youtu.be/Ed1ujM3xWNg)

+Building ELK SIEM in in two videos, [part 1](https://youtu.be/HI072Rkthoc) and [part 2](https://youtu.be/mIXf2k9BQ3k)

+Building ELK SIEM in [blog format](https://www.hackingarticles.in/threat-hunting-log-monitoring-lab-setup-with-elk/)

+Cyberrange options to deploy in Azure: https://levelup.gitconnected.com/building-azure-cyber-ranges-for-learning-and-fun-9df1debb2eae?gi=e662f36c25fb

+Series of videos for [building a home lab](https://youtube.com/playlist?list=PLDqMNdDvMsRkmtiKcZwbhOz7MeLQE0r3G) by @DayCyberwox:

+[Watch this talk](https://youtu.be/EtlI04dJWX4) with SANS Certified Instructor and course author Justin Henderson, as he shares what the steps are in building out a detection oriented blue team lab.

+Great setup script for Windows PCs from https://twitter.com/ajpc500

+## Tools and configurations to build your home lab

 Filtering DNS and HTTPS Traffic on pfSense https://docs.diladele.com/tutorials/filtering_https_traffic_squid_pfsense/index.html

 BadBlood - BadBlood by @davidprowe, Secframe.com, fills a Microsoft Active Directory Domain with a structure and thousands of objects:
 https://github.com/davidprowe/BadBlood

 Powershell script to create AD Domain Controller and Workstation
 https://browninfosecguy.com/Active-Directory-Lab-Setup-Tool